Is Family Counseling for Addiction Necessary for My Recovery Process?

 Here are some types of family therapy:

-In supportive family therapy, the members of the family are encouraged to communicate honestly and openly with each other with a therapist moderating and giving advice.
+In supportive family therapy, the members of the family are encouraged to have honest family communication and be open with each other with a family therapist moderating and giving advice.
 The therapist sometimes serves as a sort of referee, stopping family members from bullying or ignoring each other.

 Cognitive-Behavioral Therapy (CBT):

-In the CBT type of family therapy, the therapist seeks to work with family members to help them modify their behavior and thought patterns to get rid of the family problems.
-Family members are often given homework to help them work on modifying their patterns while outside the therapy session.
+In the CBT type of family therapy, the family therapist seeks to work with family members to help them modify their behavior and thought patterns to get rid of the family problems.
+Family members are often given homework to help them work on modifying their patterns while outside the therapy session and in family support groups at the treatment centers.

-Some therapists use psychodynamic ideas to look at the family member’s subconscious and use these underlying thoughts to uncover hidden problems.
+Some therapists use psychodynamic ideas to look at the family member’s subconscious and use these underlying thoughts to uncover hidden problems in family behavior therapy sessions.

-In this method, the therapist seeks to fully understand the family system, dynamics, attitude, and ideas to uncover the problems the family is facing as a whole.
+In this method, the therapist seeks to fully understand the family disease, system, dynamics, attitude, and ideas to uncover the problems the family group is facing as a whole.
 Then they start trying to help the family member find happiness with each other but maintain reasonable expectations of each other as human beings.
+By understanding your loved one’s addiction, family therapy helps to improve communication and fix the whole family dynamics.

 How to Schedule Family Therapy